Coxyca/gladys-yeelight/README.md

 # gladys-yeelight
-Gladys module to control your Yeelight wifi bulbs
+Gladys module to control your Yeelight wifi bulbs.
+Requires Gladys > 3.2

 # Installation
 1. Install the module through Gladys modules pannel and reboot Gladys when it's done.
 2. Go to the modules pannel and click 'Config'.
 This process takes around 8 secondes to complete.
 3. Your bulbs should now be listed in the devices pannel.
 If they are not, feel free to repeat step 2.

+DO NOT FORGET TO ENABLE DEVELOPER MODE IN YOUR BULBS SETTINGS FROM THE YEELIGHT PHONE APP.

 # Usage
 After installation is done, you can control power, brightness, hue and saturation for each bulb in the devices pannel.